 15. BLOW (4.5/5)

 Ed Sheeran is so comfortable in his own skin, he is ready to dabble in other’s.
-“No.6 Collaborations Project” features Ed morphing into a bunch of different musical stars, and impressively, he succeeds in each style.
+“No.6 Collaborations Project” features Ed morphing into a bunch of different music stars, and impressively, he succeeds in each style.
 When he needs to, the UK singer is capable of showing edginess and grit on songs like “Cross Me” and “Remember The Name,” while on songs like “Way To Break My Heart,” “Beautiful People” and “I Don’t Care,” he is able to remain his usual charming/heartwarming self.
-Never a single moment do I feel Ed is being a poser, instead, I see him as a pop star that is open to embracing different cultures and worlds.
+Never a single moment do I feel Ed is being a poser — instead, I see him as a pop star that is open to embracing different cultures and worlds.
 (On some real s**t, this album would not have worked if s**t didn’t feel natural).

 So what were the best features on “No.6 Collaborations Project?”
 I thought Meek Mill had a pretty solid verse on “1000 Nights,” while Justin Bieber and Khalid had beyond heartwarming performances on “I Don’t Care” and “Beautiful People.”
 Personally, I could’ve done without Eminem, Travis Scott, 50 Cent and Stormzy’s contributions, but definitely felt like I could’ve used more H.E.R. and Ella Mai.
 Lastly, the lesser known artists such as J-Hus, Dave, Paulo Londra did their thing, showing no fear in welcoming an overwhelming fan-base into their world.
-But in the end of the day, I can confidently say that not a single artist was able to outshine Ed, even when the genres were in the other people’s favor.
+But in the end of the day, I can confidently say that not a single artist was able to outshine Ed on this album, even when the genres were in the other people’s favor.
 If that isn’t amazing to you, I don’t know what is.

 Do you know what “No.6 Collaborations Project” reminds me of?
 The musical version of Mortal Kombat.
 With Ed playing protagonist, he got a chance to take on all of our favorite artists of today in their respective realms.
 I love it!
-Not only because it brings out the best of everyone involved, but also because I love seeing some of my favorite genres get a bit of a pop fix.
+Not only because it brings out the best of everyone involved, but also because I love seeing some of my favorite genres get a bit of a pop twist.